Clay, fire, colours

 The last section, devoted to the religious monumental paintings, will benefit from the research and the technical investigations undertaken in parallel with the restoration of the church of Saint-Germain-des-Prés.
 A digitalisation of the decors will enable visitors to fully experience the chromatic variety and intensity of Hippolyte Flandrin’s work, thanks to an immersive experience.

-With the support of FRAME (FRench American Museum Exchange).
+With the support of the ministry of Culture, of FRAME (FRench American Museum Exchange) and in partnership with the City of Paris.

 Elena Marchetti, Conservatore, Fondazione Musei Civici di Venezia & Stéphane Paccoud, Chief Curator, Nineteenth-Century Paintings and Sculptures, Musée des Beaux-Arts de Lyon